Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Introduction

-\ind The article is organized as follows.
-In Section \ref{nota} we introduce notation that will be applied in the sequel.
-In Section \ref{mod} we introduce the class of IPS we consider, state the basic assumptions on the jump rates and also properly define notions of strong and weak solutions for IPS on random graphs.
-The main results are stated in Section \ref{Res}, with Section \ref{sub-motivating} containing several examples covered by our results.
-The rest of the article is devoted to proofs of the main results: Section \ref{perc} introduces the notion of (consistent) spatial localization, and contains the proof of well-posedness; the local convergence result is proved in Section \ref{LWCpf} and asymptotic correlation decay is established in Section \ref{GEM}.
-Appendix \ref{illpf} contains an example of a simple IPS that fails to be well-posed, Appendix \ref{msbl} contains auxiliary technical results related to canonical measurable representatives of random (marked) graph isomorphism classes, Appendix \ref{WPfin} addresses strong well-posedness on finite graphs and Appendix \ref{cond} establishes an alternative characterization of strong well-posedness.
+The article is organized as follows.
+In Section \ref{nota}, we introduce common notation that is used throughout the paper and also provide examples of locally converging graphs in Section 2.4.2.
+In Section \ref{mod}, we introduce the class of IPS we consider and its SDE formulation, state the basic assumptions on the jump rates, and properly define notions of strong and weak solutions for IPS on random graphs.
+Examples of IPS that lie within our framework are presented in Section \ref{mod:examples}.
+The main results are stated in Section \ref{Res}, and the ramifications of our results for our running example of the SIR model are discussed in Section \ref{contact-motivating}.
+The rest of the article is devoted to proofs of the main results: Section \ref{perc} introduces the notions of (consistent) spatial localization, causal chains, and finite dissociability and contains the proof of well-posedness (Result 1); local weak convergence of IPS (Result 2) is proved in Section \ref{LWCpf}; asymptotic correlation decay is established in Section \ref{GEM}, and the hydrodynamic limit (Result 3) is deduced from it in Section \ref{GEM:lim}.
+Appendix \ref{illpf} contains an example of a simple IPS that fails to be well-posed.
+Appendix \ref{msbl} contains auxiliary technical results related to canonical measurable representatives of random (marked) graph isomorphism classes.
+Appendix \ref{aver} presents a few useful technical results: Appendix \ref{saver} presents a generalization of our main well-posedness result (Theorem \ref{WP:WP}) to heterogeneous IPS, Appendix \ref{cond} includes the proof of a technical result (Lemma \ref{mod:condwp}) describing how to establish the well-posedness of IPS whose initial conditions are random, and the examples of Section \ref{mod:examples} are verified in Appendix \ref{varex}.
+In Appendix \ref{WPfin}, we include (for completeness) a simple proof of the strong well-posedness of IPS on finite graphs.